justin1643a/world_layoffs_data_analysis/README.md

 This project showcases a structured approach to cleaning a real-world dataset using SQL.
 By addressing duplicates, standardizing data, handling missing values, and removing unnecessary data, the dataset is now ready for accurate analysis, ensuring high-quality data for decision-making.

 ## Contact Information
+Feel free to connect or reach out via:
 - **LinkedIn:** [My LinkedIn Profile](https://www.linkedin.com/in/justin1643a)

 Thanks for reviewing this project.